cloud-native-toolkit/site-developer-guide/docs/setup/fast-start.md

 # Fast-Start Install

-!!!todo
-    This page is only partially complete

 This section will guide you through installing the Cloud-Native Toolkit suitable for learning how to use the toolkit.

 Fast-start installation does not install the base Kubernetes cluster.
 You need to provide the cluster before starting the toolkit installation.

 ## Choosing a Kubernetes cluster option

-The toolkit can be installed over a standard Kubernetes or Red Hat OpenShift cluster.
-The following options are supported by the toolkit:
+The toolkit can be installed over a standard Kubernetes or Red Hat OpenShift cluster:

-!!!Todo
-    State any configuration/setup requirements in the tabs for each environment.
-Such as having a default storage class defined, IAM Admin permissions, etc...

 === "OpenShift on IBM Cloud"
     #### Red Hat OpenShift running on IBM Cloud